-- Efficacy (RCTs): Results from single-dose clinical trials suggest a greater proportion of patients achieved freedom from pain (OR 1.5-2.0), relief from pain (OR 1.7-1.8), freedom from MBS (OR 1.4-1.7), and ability to function normally (OR 1.5) at two hours post dose, as well as sustained freedom from pain at 24-hours (OR 1.6 2.0) with ubrogepant compared with placebo. - Efficacy (NMA): Results suggest no significant differences between ubrogepant compared to rimegepant (OR 1.00) and lasmiditan (see above) on pain freedom and pain relief at two hours.
+- Efficacy (RCTs): Results from single-dose clinical trials suggest a greater proportion of patients achieved freedom from pain (OR 1.5-2.0), relief from pain (OR 1.7-1.8), freedom from MBS (OR 1.4-1.7), and ability to function normally (OR 1.5) at two hours post dose, as well as sustained freedom from pain at 24-hours (OR 1.6 2.0) with ubrogepant compared with placebo.
+In addition, supplemental post-hoc analyses show a delayed benefit with ubrogepant compared with placebo between two and four hours. - Efficacy (NMA): Results suggest no significant differences between ubrogepant compared to rimegepant (OR 1.00) and lasmiditan (see above) on pain freedom and pain relief at two hours.
 However, compared to triptans, lesser proportion of patients achieved freedom from pain (OR 0.38-0.52) and relief from pain (OR 0.52-0.73) at two hours post dose, with ubrogepant compared with triptans. - Safety: Ubrogepant was generally well tolerated in the single-dose trials, showing a similar rate of TEAE compared to placebo.
 NMA results also suggest comparable incidence of TEAE relative to rimegepant and triptans, and a lower incidence compared to lasmiditan.
 In the ongoing 12-month extension study, 2.2% of patients discontinued the trial due to adverse events.